NivaldoFarias/translate-react/README.md

 This project aims to accelerate the translation process of React's documentation to Brazilian Portuguese, which is currently *(2025-01-17)* only 42% complete.
 It automates the workflow of:

 1. Fetching untranslated markdown files from the React docs repository
+2. Managing translation state through snapshots to handle interruptions
-2. Translating content using OpenAI's GPT models
+3. Translating content using OpenAI's GPT models with strict glossary rules
-3. Creating branches and pull requests with translations
+4. Creating branches and pull requests with translations
+5. Tracking progress through GitHub issues
-4. Managing the translation workflow with rate limiting and error handling
+6. Managing cleanup and error recovery

 ## Prerequisites